-- the taking “confers a private benefit on a particular private party”
+- The taking “confers a private benefit on a particular private party”

-- the taking has a public use that is “merely a pretext to confer a private benefit on a particular private party”
+- The taking has a public use that is “merely a pretext to confer a private benefit on a particular private party”

-- the primary purpose of the taking is “economic development” or to enhance local tax revenues
+- The primary purpose of the taking is “economic development” or to enhance local tax revenues

 With respect to this last item, eminent domain is still permitted if economic development is a secondary purpose.
-The primary public use must be “municipal community development or municipal urban renewal activities to eliminate an existing affirmative harm on society from slum or blighted areas.”
+The primary public use of the property must be “municipal community development or municipal urban renewal activities to eliminate an existing affirmative harm on society from slum or blighted areas.”
 In this context, a slum or blighted area refers to a place where the buildings or structures have deteriorated to the point where they negatively affect public health and safety.

 “We’ve gotten a couple of cases dismissed that were pursued against landowners because a condemnor maybe tried to fit one piece of property into one project and it should’ve been a part of a different one,” he says.
 “But the reality is that those types of challenges are just almost never successful.”